anthonygore/vue-router-user-roles/README.md

 });
 ````

-You can then change the user whenever necessary.
-For example, a user may start as a guest, but once they're logged in, they have some other role.
-This will automatically reassess permissions and will potentially redirect the page is the user no longer has permissions to the current route.
+You'll probably set the user again during the lifecycle of the app.
+For example, a user may start as a guest, but once they're authenticated with AJAX, their role and permissions will change.

+You can access `user` from within the app as `this.$user` e.g.

 ```js
 export default {